Corvia/django-tenant-users/README.rst

 Warning: read the django documentation to understand the impacts of using ``SESSION_COOKIE_DOMAIN``

-.. _migrating:
+.. _migrating-and-creating-the-public-tenant:

-Migrate and Create the Public Tenant
+Migrating and Creating the Public Tenant
 ====================================

 Django tenant schemas requires ``migrate_schemas`` to be called and a public tenant to be created.
 Here is an example of creating the public tenant along with a default 'system' tenant owner.